tardis-sn/stardis/docs/installation.rst

 .. note::
    * STARDIS is only supported on macOS and GNU/Linux.
-Windows users can run STARDIS from
+Windows users can run STARDIS on a virtual machine.
-   `WSL <https://docs.microsoft.com/en-us/windows/wsl/>`__ or a Virtual Machine.

    * STARDIS packages and dependencies are distributed only through the `conda <https://docs.conda.io/en/latest/>`__ package